Workflows2

 If you’ve ever dealt with inventory management, you’ve probably heard the term cycle count before.
 This is because cycle counting is the most common and effective tool to audit inventory accuracy.
 In order to maintain proper inventory accuracy, you’ll need to run the occasional cycle count.

 We’ve covered this procedure on the inFlow blog before, but those instructions were for using an Excel count sheet template.
-This article will show you how we recommend completing a cycle count with inFlow Cloud.
+This article will show you how we recommend completing a cycle count with inFlow Inventory.

 The purpose of cycle counting